HVAC Calculator

 TXV vs Fixed Orifice

 The type of metering device determines which measurement is your primary charging indicator.
 A thermostatic expansion valve (TXV) actively regulates superheat by adjusting its orifice based on the sensing bulb temperature.
-Because the TXV controls superheat, adding or removing charge does not significantly change superheat — the valve compensates.
+Because the TXV controls superheat, adding or removing charge does not significantly change superheat because the valve compensates.
 Instead, charge level shows up in subcooling.
 With a TXV system, subcooling is your primary charging indicator: low subcooling means low charge, high subcooling means overcharge.
 Target subcooling is typically 8–14°F for R-410A.

 A fixed orifice (piston or capillary tube) has no active regulation.
 The orifice size is fixed, so both superheat and subcooling respond to charge level.
 With a fixed orifice, superheat is your primary charging indicator.
-Target superheat varies with outdoor ambient temperature and indoor wet bulb temperature — you must use the manufacturer's charging chart, which typically plots these two variables to give a specific superheat target (usually 5–20°F depending on conditions).
+Target superheat varies with outdoor ambient temperature and indoor wet bulb temperature, so you must use the manufacturer's charging chart, which typically plots these two variables to give a specific superheat target (usually 5–20°F depending on conditions).
 Charging a fixed-orifice system to a single superheat number without consulting the chart is a common field error.

 Most modern residential equipment uses TXVs, but millions of systems with fixed orifices are still in service.
 Always identify the metering device before interpreting your readings.
-Look for the TXV body on the indoor coil — it has a distinctive shape with a sensing bulb clamped to the suction line.
+Look for the TXV body on the indoor coil.
+It has a distinctive shape with a sensing bulb clamped to the suction line.
 If you see a small brass piston or cartridge, it is a fixed orifice.

 The A2L Transition